nillvitor/task_api/README.md

 # Task Management API

-A RESTful API built with FastAPI for managing tasks with user authentication and PostgreSQL database.
+A RESTful API built with FastAPI for managing tasks with user authentication, PostgreSQL database, and Redis caching.

 ## Features

 - User authentication with JWT tokens
 - CRUD operations for tasks
 - PostgreSQL database with SQLAlchemy ORM
+- Redis caching for improved performance
 - Password hashing with bcrypt
 - Token-based authentication
 - Pagination support for task listing